marti-mcfly/nn-verification-assessment/README.md

 ### OVAL-BaDNB
-The OVAL-BADNB framework provides ```local_robustness_from_onnx.py``` script that takes an input the network file.
+The OVAL-BaDNB framework provides ```local_robustness_from_onnx.py``` script that takes an input the network file.
 Inside the script, you can set the pertubation radius as well as the dataset (MNIST or CIFAR) and image index.
 Example command:

 ```python /your/path/to/local_robustness_from_onnx.py --network_filename /your/path/to/networks/mnist/mnist-net.onnx```